-Handicapper Transportation is provided for those individuals who have permanent or temporary mobility characteristics preventing them from using regularly scheduled bus routes.
+Accessible Transportation is provided for those individuals who have permanent or temporary mobility disabilities preventing them from using regularly scheduled bus routes.
 Fees are comparable to those charged for other campus bus services.
-Handicapper transportation is available from 7:30 a.m. to 10:15 p.m., Monday through Friday and 10 a.m. to 6 p.m., Saturday and Sunday.
-Nite-Rider and Dial-A-Ride are also handicapper accessible.
+Accessible transportation is available from 7:30 a.m. to 10:15 p.m., Monday through Friday and 10 a.m. to 6 p.m., Saturday and Sunday.
+Nite-Rider and Dial-A-Ride are also accessible.
 TTY service is available on a 24-hour, 7-day per week basis by telephoning 355-2374.

-If you have questions concerning qualifications for these services, please contact Automotive Services at 353-5280 or the Office of Programs for Handicapper Students at 353-9642.
+If you have questions concerning qualifications for these services, please contact Automotive Services at 353-5280 or the (OPHS) Disability Resource Center at 353-9642 (voice); 355-1293 (TTY).